 Note: flow-thru entities, such as S Corps, LLCs, and LLPs pay tax at the individual state tax rates of 1.00% to 13.30% depending on the bracket they are in.

-property when that property is assessed by the state.
-An assessment is trigger when the property is transferred.
+Prop 13 is a proposition that was signed into law back in 1978.
+It states that property taxes are based on the value of the property when that property is assessed by the state.
+An assessment is trigger when the property is transferred by death, gift, or resale.
 Therefore, some people who purchased their home in the 70s or 80s pay a much lower property tax than those that bought their home a few years ago.
 Please check with a Real Estate Tax Attorney in California before transferring title of your property to a loved one, LLC, or trust.

 Payroll (Unemployment Insurance) taxes are paid by business on the behalf of their employees to fund unemployment insurance to the state.
 It consists of multiple factors.
 Below is an outline of the most common ones in California –

 - Wage Base – California’s wage base is $7,000 (which is low)